pwall567/kjson-test/README.md

     property("number", 1000..9999)
 ```

-As with `Collection`, the range must be of the appropriate type, and each of the functions `value`, `property` and
+As with `Collection`, the range must be of the appropriate type, and each of the functions `property`, `item` and
-`item` has an overloaded version that takes a range.
+`value` has an overloaded version that takes a range.

 ### Check for String Length